danielwagn3r/wagners-name.github.io/_posts/2022-11-26-archlinux-azure.md

 ![Virtual machine properties](/images/20221126/archlinux02.webp)

+The images is provided as is without any guarantee or liability.

 ## Upcoming work

 Currently the image only support generation 1 VMs on Azure.
 Support for generation 2 VMs [^3] would be nice, but requires some work with Secure Boot.
 Azure enables trusted launch [^4] per default with generation two VMs.